Pisa Altarpiece: Surviving panels

+Martyrdom of St John the Baptist Scene from the Legend of St. Julian Scene from the Legend of St. NicholasUpper Register

 Crucifixion

 The Crucifixion was placed above the central panel of the altarpiece, underlining the sacrificial (Eucharistic) nature of the central panel.
 Although the panel unnaturalistically represents the narrative against a gold background (a medieval formula for representing sacred scenes), Masaccio creates an effect of reality by depicting the event from below, as the viewer standing before the altar truly saw it.
 In this way, he attempts to tie the viewer to the scene, to make the sacred accessible to the ordinary Christian.

 Saints

 Now in the Museo Nazionale di Pisa, the panel of Paul of Tarsus is the only portion of the commissioned work which remains in Pisa.
 It is usually reconstructed as being one of two flanking panels to the left of the Crucifixion.
 St Andrew was one of two flanking panels to the right of the Crucifixion and is now in the Getty Museum, Los Angeles.

 Lower Register

 Madonna and Child with Angels

 The altarpiece's central panel was Madonna and Child with Angels, produced in collaboration with Masaccio's brother Giovanni and with Andrea di Giusto.
 It was painted in 1426.
 The panel is in a very damaged state and smaller than its original size; it has lost perhaps as much as 8 cm. at the bottom and 2-2.5 cm. at each side.

 The painting contains six figures: the Madonna and Child and four angels.
 The Madonna is the centre figure and is larger than any of the others to signify her importance.
 Christ sits on her knees, eating grapes offered to him by his mother.
 The grapes represent the wine which was drunk at the Last Supper, symbolising Christ's blood.
 Although he is an exceedingly babyish baby (in comparison to the babies of Masaccio's immediate predecessors, like Lorenzo Monaco or Gentile da Fabriano), the grapes are a symbol of his blood – like the red wine of Communion – which indicates Christ's awareness of his eventual death.
 The Madonna looks sorrowfully at her child, as she also realises his fate.

 In many ways the style of the painting is traditional; the expensive gold background and ultramarine draperies of the Virgin, her enlarged scale, and her hierarchical presentation (ceremoniously enthroned) all fit within the late-medieval formulas for the representation of Mary and Jesus in glory.
 In other ways, however, the painting is a step away from International Gothic in the sense that Masaccio has created a more realistic approach to the subject: